Nightwatching

 The film is described by co-producer Jean Labadie as "a return to the Greenaway of The Draughtsman's Contract."
 It features Greenaway's trademark neoclassical compositions and graphic sexuality.
 The music is by Włodek Pawlik.
 The film premiered in competition, at the Venice Film Festival.

-Nightwatching is the first feature in Greenaway's film series "Dutch Masters".
-The following film in the series is Goltzius and the Pelican Company.
+Nightwatching is the first feature in Greenaway's film series "Dutch Masters", and was followed by Goltzius and the Pelican Company.

 An associated work by the same director is the documentary film Rembrandt's J'Accuse (2008), in which Greenaway addresses 34 "mysteries" associated with the painting, illustrated by scenes from the drama.

 Plot

 The film is centred on the creation of The Night Watch, Rembrandt's most famous work, depicting civilian militiamen who wanted to be celebrated in a group portrait.
 The film posits a conspiracy to murder within the musketeer regiment of Frans Banninck Cocq and Willem van Ruytenburch, and suggests that Rembrandt may have immortalized a conspiracy theory using subtle allegory in his group portrait of the regiment, subverting what was to have been a highly prestigious commission for both painter and subject.

 The film also depicts Rembrandt's personal life, and suggests he suffered serious consequences in later life as a result of the accusation contained in his most famous painting.